trezzuri/erpnext-docs/docs/en/using-erpnext/to-do.md

 ### 1.2.
 References

-Every Document in ERPNext has an option called 'Assign To' in the side-bar.
+Every Document in SOMA has an option called 'Assign To' in the side-bar.
 Using this option, any Dcoument can be assigned to the user.
 The User would be assigned a ToDo simultaneously.

 1. **Reference Type**: When a ToDo is created from another document, say a Task or an Issue, the Reference Document Type gets linked to the ToDo here.
 You can also choose to add a Reference Document Type manually.